bateramos/docker-swarm-deploy-demo/Readme.md

 ```

 This will create a new Worker Node in your swarm that will receive some instances of your service.
-You can deploy more then one worker by changing the name, hostname and the exposed port (->12375:2375)
+You can deploy more than one worker by changing the name, hostname and the exposed port (->12375:2375)

 ```
 docker run -d --privileged --name worker-1 --hostname=worker-1 -p 12375:2375 docker:dind